BenchLab-io/benchlab-pytools/README.md

 ## Installation

-BENCHLAB Link relies on Python 3.8+ and optional modules for each mode.
+BENCHLAB PyTools relies on Python 3.8+ and optional modules for each mode.

 Install core dependencies: